CyperVoid/phishing-email/README.md

 This report documents the analysis of a sample phishing email, detailing the technical and social engineering weaknesses identified by following an 8-step security investigation workflow.

 ---
+#  Phishing Email Security Assessment Report

+This repository documents a security analysis project focused on **phishing detection**.
+The workflow systematically compares a malicious email against a legitimate baseline, using an 8-step process to confirm the attack.
+The findings highlight critical failures in technical authentication and expose classic social engineering tactics.

+---

 ### 1. Key Findings Summary